seon-b/Programming-Calculator/README.md

 ## Description

 Programming Calculator is a frontend application built using [Reactjs](https://react.dev/).
+It uses the [Domine](https://fonts.google.com/specimen/Domine) and [Roboto](https://fonts.google.com/specimen/Roboto) google fonts and [bootstrap icons](https://icons.getbootstrap.com/).
 This application allows users to convert between binary, octal, decimal, and hexadecimal bases.
 In addition, users can also calculate the one's and two's complement of a binary number,and add, subtract, multiply, and divide, binary numbers.
 Components only work with integers currently.

 ### Base Conversion Component: